 If you have hard soil, you won't be able to push the arches directly into the ground.
 Instead, you'll have to plant the rebar arches in a pipe.

 Drive an 18-in. length of 3/4-in. galvanized pipe most of the way into the ground as shown.
 Pull out the pipe and poke the dirt from the inside of the pipe until it's open.
 Then push the 3/4-in. pipe back into the hole and drive it down until it's flush with the ground.
 Now, simply insert the arch ends in the pipe.

-Don't Worry About Imperfections
+For this Outdoor Arch, Don't Worry About Imperfections

 Chances are your rebar arches will look a bit irregular at first.
 Don't panic.
 Once you push them into the ground, they'll look more balanced.
 However, they may never be perfect.
 Resist the temptation to fix them.
 A little pressure here, a little push there and the next thing you know, you've got a lopsided mess on your hands.